funvill/funvill.github.io/_posts/2009-09-21-danger-dice.md

 ---
-title: Danger Dice
+title: "Danger Dice"
 date: 2009-09-21 12:48:00
+categories:
+- Dice
+- Drinking
-categories: Dice Drinking Games
+- Games
+slug: danger-dice

 ---

 Danger Dice is a Drinking game

 <strong>What you need to play</strong>